RezhaBlue/rpjsg/README.md

 # rpjsg

-This is an effort to create a simple rpg in js based on pokemon mechanics
+This is an effort to create a simple (semi text-based adventure) rpg in js based on pokemon mechanics

 Tasks left to be completed (displayed in relative chains):